 The last major point that we touched on was to do with the changing landscape and training and learning.
 We could see that there’s a continued tick-box approach to training in many aspects and we need to be very honest in terms of the appropriateness and the effectiveness of the training regimes and types that we’re using for a particular activities.
 Obviously in accordance with the risk level.

 It’s up to us to make the right decisions and be able to stand over whichever method that we use.
 That marks the end of our two-part series with Carl Mannion of better safety.
-I hope you find some value in our conversations.
+I hope you find some value in our conversations about health and safety for small businesses.
 I think there were some really valid issues raised here and things that we can expand on further in the future.

 Also I hope there’s some actionable items that you can take away and apply to your workplace or business.
 If there has been, please let us know.
 We’d be delighted to hear from you.
 So until next time folks, keep making a positive difference.
 I’ll keep trying to loosen up and hopefully we’ll catch you again soon.